Evaluating the Definite Integral: ∫₁⁶⁴ (2/3)x^(2/3) dx

 Q1: What if the exponent was negative?

 A1: The power rule still applies, but you need to be careful.
-If the new exponent (n+1) becomes zero, you'll end up dividing by zero, which is undefined.
+That's why if the new exponent (n+1) becomes zero, you'll end up dividing by zero, which is undefined.
 The natural logarithm function handles integration when the exponent is -1.

 Q2: Can I use numerical methods to solve this integral?

 A2: Yes, numerical methods like the trapezoidal rule or Simpson's rule provide approximate solutions for definite integrals, especially when finding an analytical solution is difficult or impossible.
-However, for this specific problem, an analytical solution is straightforward.
+That said, for this specific problem, an analytical solution is straightforward.

 Q3: What if the limits of integration were different?